 Lowell Milken Honored with James Bryant Conant Award

-The award, which Milken will accept at the 2017 National Forum on Education Policy, recognizes outstanding individual contributions to American education.
+The award, which Milken accepted at the 2017 National Forum on Education Policy, recognizes outstanding individual contributions to American education.

 Congratulations to our chairman and co-founder Lowell Milken, recently named the recipient of this year's James Bryant Conant Award, one of education's most prestigious honors.
 The Conant Award, named after the co-founder of Education Commission of the States (ECS) and former president of Harvard University, recognizes outstanding individual contributions to American education.
-ECS will officially present Lowell Milken with the award at their 2017 National Forum on Education Policy, taking place June 28-30, 2017, in San Diego.
+ECS presented Lowell Milken with the award on June 29, during its 2017 National Forum on Education Policy in San Diego.

 "Lowell Milken's efforts in education span across many areas of education practice, including policy, research, curriculum, professional development and student success," says ECS President Jeremy Anderson.
 "Lowell's inclusive approach to providing opportunities for educators, students and communities to increase innovation in and awareness of the importance of a well-rounded and comprehensive education experience demonstrates his commitment to supporting education from beginning to end."